 The primary purpose is to ensure that the stated goals of the learning process will actually meet the required business need.
-Thus, it is performed not only at the end of the process, but also during the last phase first four phases of the ISD process:
+Thus, evaluation is performed not only at the end of the process, but also during the first four phases of the ISD process:

-Analysis: Is the performance problem a training problem?
-How will implementing a learning platform positively impact a business need or goal?
+- Analysis: Is the performance problem a training problem?
+How will implementing a learning platform positively affect a business need or goal?
 What must the learners be able to do in order to ensure the required change in performance?

-Implementation: Have the learners now become performers (have the skills and knowledge to perform the required tasks)?
+- Implementation: Have the learners now become performers (do they have the skills and knowledge to perform the required tasks)?